How Authors Can Market Their Books with Byline Articles

-Byline articles are designed to entice readers to want to learn more.
-After reading an article, readers can then share the article on social media, buy the book, engage the author on social media, sign up for a newsletter, visit the author’s website, and/or hire the author to speak, consult, etc. Byline articles links are incredibly valuable to add to an author’s website, retweet/post on social media platforms, use for credibility in marketing efforts “as featured in TIME magazine,” and help with search engine optimization of an author’s name and brand.
+Byline articles are highly useful in book publicity because they entice readers to want to learn more.
+After reading an article, readers can share it on social media, buy the book, follow the author on social media, sign up for a newsletter, visit the author’s website, or hire the author to speak, consult, etc. Also, byline article links are incredibly valuable to add to an author’s website, retweet/post on social media platforms, and use for credibility in marketing efforts “as featured in TIME magazine.”
+In the long run, they can help with search engine optimization of an author’s name and brand.

-There are two important items to consider before writing an article: who is the target audience and what information do you want to share with them?
+There are two essential items to consider before writing an article: who is the target audience, and what information do you want to share with them?
 For the best chance of securing placements, the article needs to be tailored to the demographics of the media outlet.
 For example:

 - If you have a health/nutrition book and want to reach parenting interest readers to build your brand with new moms, then gear tips just for them, perhaps “exercising with infants” or “healthy food choices that will entice both adults and”

 - If you are a small business tax expert and want to get the attention of restaurant owners, then write an article with information geared just for this audience.
 Even if the advice is the same basic principles that may be offered to other small business owners, tailor the article to the needs of this specific reader.

 How and Where to Submit Byline Articles

 If you are working with a book publicist, he or she then presents articles to editors at print and online media outlets for consideration.
 While household name media is always welcomed, don’t forget the power of the smaller, highly focused online and trade publications.
 If authors are pitching directly, research the outlet, the demographic, and send an introduction email.
 Here is an article from Contently.net with tips to help writers pitch on their own.